jaykshirsagar05/jaykshirsagar05/README.md

 I'm fascinated about knowledge-based systems and highly optimistic about the future of blockchain, web3.0, eth ...

   - 🔭 I’m currently working on java based projects for my internship at Thomson Reuters.
-  - 🌱 I’m currently strengthening my concepts about <a href="https://www.coursera.org/learn/image-processing">Video and image processing</a> and learning about <a href="https://www.youtube.com/watch?v=M576WGiDBdQ&t=5158s"> Blockchain, Solidity</a>
+  - 🌱 I’m currently strengthening my concepts about <a href="https://www.coursera.org/learn/image-processing">Video and image processing</a>
   - 📝 Have a look at my [Resume](https://drive.google.com/file/d/1TMuAmPaS_Tll-ghqpp6s5znKPnTvoSNz/view?usp=sharing)!
  <br />